What is contempt of court?

 Oklahoma Application For Contempt Citation

 Once a contempt violation is established your Oklahoma attorney will prepare an Oklahoma application for contempt citation and organize an arraignment date.
-At the contempt of court arraignment the party involved will plead one of two verdicts, guilty or not guilty.
+At the arraignment the party involved will plead one of two verdicts, guilty or not guilty.
 If the party pleads not guilty the judge will set bail, ask the party if they would like a jury or bench trial and then set a date for the contempt of court trial.
-Often the judge will allow the charged party to sign an Own Recognized Bond which allows the charged party to not have to pay the bail amount but instead swears they will appear for the contempt of court trial or face possible jail time if they fail to appear.
-At the contempt of court trial both parties will show their evidence regarding the contempt of court and will decide on a guilty or not guilty verdict.
+Often the judge will allow the charged party to sign an Own Recognized Bond which allows the charged party to not have to pay the bail amount but instead swears they will appear for the trial or face possible jail time if they fail to appear.
+At the contempt trial both parties will show their evidence regarding the contempt of court and will decide on a guilty or not guilty verdict.

 The attorneys of Ball Morse Lowe PLLC have a wide range of experience in both prosecuting and defending contempt proceedings of all varieties in the courts of Oklahoma.
 If you need help enforcing an order of an Oklahoma trial court or are facing contempt proceedings yourself, don’t hesitate to call us today at 405-701-5355